 WOLF CHILDREN AME & YUKI

 I translate Japanese nonfiction and fiction and edit translations from Japanese.
-I am a member of the Third Coast Translator’s Collective, an international community of literary translators in the Chicago area, a member of the Society of Editors, Writers, and Translators, and a winner of the 3rd JLPP International Translation Competition, for translations of texts by Ekuni Kaori and Tereda Torahiko.
-Below are a few of the young adult novels I’ve translated.
+I am a member of the Third Coast Translators Collective, an international community of literary translators in the Great Lakes area; a member of the Society of Editors, Writers, and Translators and coordinator of the organization’s mentoring program; longtime translator for the architecture public relations firm Neoplus610; and a winner of the 3rd JLPP International Translation Competition, for translations of texts by Ekuni Kaori and Tereda Torahiko.
+Below are a few of the books I’ve translated.

 Published by Stone Bridge Press.